 Background of Hannah’s Hope Fund

 HHF was started by Lori Sames and Matt Sames following the GAN diagnosis of their youngest daughter, Hannah, in March of 2008.
-At the time of Hannah’s diagnosis, they were only able to find one scientist in the world actively studying GAN and they thought Hannah was the only one with this disease.
+At the time of Hannah’s diagnosis, they were only able to find one scientist in the world actively studying Giant Axonal Neuropathy (GAN) and they thought Hannah was the only one with this disease.

 After combing the globe to find scientists who had published on GAN or related pathways, HHF brought 20 research scientists together in Boston in August of 2008 for the first-ever symposium on GAN.
 The goal of this meeting was to discuss everything known about GAN, prioritize therapeutic approaches, and prioritize basic research studies needed to learn more about underlying disease mechanisms.
 The team of scientists prioritized gene replacement therapy as the top priority therapeutic approach HHF should pursue in hope of getting a possible treatment to patients currently living with the disease.